 4. How are you storing your customer’s information?

 This question pertains to cyber security.
 If an online business stores customer information on a server or cloud-based technology, cyber insurance should be considered.
 It’s also beneficial to ask an online store how payments are processed and if their software (which collects credit card information) is insured.

 5. Do you have commercial general liability insurance?

-Commercial general liability insurance protects business owners from scenarios where they could be sued.
+Commercial general liability insurance provides coverage to business owners in the event of a situation in which they are sued.
 In particular, coverage for products liability and completed operations are an important aspect of the coverage for online businesses:

-- Products liability: should a customer become harmed from a product purchased online, the customer could sue.
-Products liability could cover the costs should there be a lawsuit.
+- Products liability: if a product purchased online causes bodily injury or property damage, the customer could sue.
+You are responsible for the items you manufacture, sell or distribute, and products liability could cover the costs if there is a lawsuit.

 - Completed operations: if a customer decides to sue for damages after the warranty is expired, this coverage could cover legal expenses which may occur.

 6. Do you have business interruption insurance?